sfatkhutdinov/cs2_rl_agent/analysis_log/tools/batch_script_optimizations.md

 ## Conclusion

 The batch script optimizations have significantly improved the performance, maintainability, and resilience of the CS2 RL Agent scripts.
 By centralizing common functions and implementing consistent error handling, we've created a more robust system that is easier to maintain and extend.

+Key achievements include:
+- Complete standardization of all batch scripts
+- Unified error handling and recovery approach
+- Consistent directory structure handling
+- Improved GPU utilization and detection
+- Enhanced dependency management with caching
+- Better user guidance and diagnostics
+- Comprehensive documentation of all optimizations